maheshwar04/AWSLambda/README .md

    - For this project, it is named `DemoLambda` and uses Java 21.
    - Upload the ZIP file created from your project (`.zip` containing compiled JAR and dependencies).
    - Edit the runtime to Java 21 (or your target version).
-   - Set the handler as per your package and class (e.g., `com.example.StreamLambdaHandler`).
+   - Set the handler as per your package and class (e.g., `org.example.StreamLambdaHandler::handleRequest`).

 3. **Test the API**
    - Use the built-in test functionality in the Lambda console.